Court judgments

 When you may not have to pay a judgment debt

-If you do not have any assets other than household items, do not own any real property (for example, a home or block of land), your car is worth under $8,150 and your only income is a Centrelink payment you may be protected from having to pay the judgment debt or the judgment debt may be difficult to enforce.
+If you don’t have any assets other than household items, don’t own any real property (for example, a home or block of land), your car is worth under $8,150 and your only income is a Centrelink payment, you may be protected from having to pay the judgment debt or the judgment debt may be difficult to enforce.
 Call us to get advice if this situation applies to you.

 When your only income is Centrelink

-If Centrelink payments are your only income, you are protected from any of your fortnightly payments being taken from Centrelink.
-However, it may be possible for accumulated savings from Centrelink payments to be taken from your bank account if a court order is obtained.
+If Centrelink payments are your only income, you’re protected from any of your fortnightly payments being taken from Centrelink.
+But it might be possible for accumulated savings from Centrelink payments to be taken from your bank account if a court order is obtained.

 07